nicholaswmin/dyno/README.md

 ### The test

-Task threads must execute their task faster than the time it takes for the next  cycle command to come through, otherwise they start accumulating a `cycle backlog`.
+Task threads must execute their task faster than the time it takes for the next cycle command to come through, otherwise they will start accumulating a `cycle backlog`.

 When that happens, the test stops; & the configured `cycle rate` is deemed as the current *breaking point* of that code.

+An example:

-As an example, a benchmark configured to use `threads: 4` & `cyclesPerSecond: 4`, would need to have it's benchmarked task execute in `< 1 second` to avoid accumulating a backlog.
+> A benchmark configured to use `threads: 4` & `cyclesPerSecond: 4`.

+Each `task thread` must execute its own code in `< 1 second` since this is the rate at which it receives `cycle` commands.

 ## Measurements